-Several members of my law firm contribute pro bono hours to one project, do we report them as a law firm or individually?
+Q. Several members of my law firm contributed pro bono hours to one project; do we report them as a law firm or individually?

-The Bar Issue Paper on Pro Bono Publico provides the hours of pro bono legal assistance donated to the poor and dollars contributed to legal aid organizations reported by Florida Bar members.
+- Pro Bono Publico History includes information about the history of pro bono service in Florida, and provides the hours of pro bono legal assistance donated to the poor and dollars contributed to legal aid organizations as reported by Florida Bar members.

-Each year, the Florida Supreme Court and The Florida Bar give special recognition to lawyers, groups and a member of the judiciary via who have freely given their time and expertise in making legal services available to the poor.
+Each year, the Florida Supreme Court and The Florida Bar recognize and honor lawyers, groups and a member of the judiciary who have freely given their time and expertise in making legal services available to the poor.
 The Pro Bono Service Awards are awarded in January each year and nominations are requested each fall.